Propane / Heating Oil / HVAC Services

 Typically, a CPVC drain line will be attached to the valve.
 A professional will feel along the relief valve drain line.
 It should feel cool except at the connection point with the valve, where it will be hot.
 If the drain line is also hot, the relief valve is open and needs replacement immediately.

 Next, the technician will lift the test lever on the pressure relief valve.
-A small amount of water and steam should release.
+A small amount of water and steam should be released.
 If the lever cannot be lifted, or the valve doesn't release water or steam, then the valve needs to be replaced.

 Age of the water heater.